auth0/docs/articles/hosted-pages/login/index.md

 In some cases, you might have multiple apps and want to configure separate login pages for each.
 Since the hosted pages are configured at tenant level (every client app you have set up on a single tenant would use the same Hosted Login Page), you would have to create a new tenant for each client that requires a different hosted page.

-For example, if you have five different applications, with three of them (`app1`, `app2`, `app3`) using the same hosted pages and the other two (`app4`, `app5`) using different ones, you would do the following:
+For example, if you have five different applications, with three of them (`app1`, `app2`, `app3`) using the same set of hosted pages and the other two (`app4`, `app5`) using different ones, you would do the following:

 - If you already have an account, you have a tenant configured.
-Configure three clients under this tenant, one to represent each app (`app1`, `app2`, `app3`), and one hosted login page  which these clients will use.
+Configure three clients under this tenant, one to represent each app (`app1`, `app2`, `app3`), and one hosted login page  which these clients will all share.
 - Create a second tenant, configure a new client for `app4`, and configure the hosted login page for this client.
 - Create a third tenant, configure a new client for `app5`, and configure the hosted login page for this client.